Raku/intellij-ide-plugin/docs/debug-protocol.md

 ### Step Out (22)

-Runs until the program returns into the calling frame.
+Runs until the program returns into the specified frame.
 The thread this is invoked on must be suspended, and will be returned to suspended state after the step has taken place.
 A Step Completed message will be sent by MoarVM at that point.

+The client has to specify the frame to return to, because whether a calling frame should be skipped or not depends on whether it is a Block or Routine or similar.
+The client has to have this knowledge.

     {
         "type": 22,
         "id": $id,
-        "thread": 1
+        "thread": 1,
+        "frame": 4321
     }

 ### Step Completed (23)